myltik/azure-docs.ru-ru/articles/automation/automation-child-runbooks.md

 <properties
-   pageTitle="Дочерние модули Runbook в службе автоматизации Azure | Microsoft Azure" description="Описывает различные методы запуска Runbook в службе автоматизации Azure из другого Runbook и обмена информацией между ними." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Child runbooks in Azure Automation | Microsoft Azure" description="Describes the different methods for starting a runbook in Azure Automation from another runbook and sharing information between them." services="automation" documentationCenter="" authors="mgoedtel"